Angels C Lucroy carted off field following collision

 The play occurred with the bases loaded and one out and the game tied at 10.
 George Springer hit a fly ball down the right-field line.
 As the Angels right fielder Kole Calhoun caught the ball, Marisnick tagged up from third.

-Calhoun’s throw was slightly up the third-base line, forcing Lucroy to move toward an incoming Marisnick.
+Calhoun’s throw was slightly up the third-base line, forcing Lucroy to move towards an incoming Marisnick.
 Marisnick was running on the inside of the foul line and rammed into Lucroy.
-The two banged heads and Lucroy’s mask flew off his head on impact as he fell on his back.
+The two banged heads, and Lucroy’s mask flew off his head on impact as he fell on his back.

 Marisnick touched home plate and then checked on Lucroy, and was soon joined by some of Lucroy’s teammates.